Rajpreetcoder/rajpreetcoder.github.com/README.md

 # 2. After  interaction with the speaker then I have **UHV** class.

-# 3. After break we have interaction with Ncc
+# 3. After break we have interaction with **ANO NCC _Dr.
+Harwinder Singh** who tells us about the life of Ncc and motivate us